 This is the welcoming screen of the Awwwards-winning unipigeon online quiz, which helps people find new ambitions.
 Its simple particle background reacts to the cursor movement, with the particles following it.

 So, if you like this trend and want to join in, let me share a couple of tips:

-- Last but not least, join the trend as soon as you can.
-This trend has the ‘booming’ potential among web design trends 2018.
-So, jump in while the popularity of particle backgrounds is on its rise.
+Last but not least, join the trend as soon as you can.
+This trend has a ‘booming’ potential among web design trends 2018.
+So, jump in while the popularity of particle backgrounds is on the rise.

 2018 will see the rise of custom illustrations and graphics.
 Custom illustrations are the ones that were created for your website and reflect the very gist of it.
 Even if the design of your website is not custom, with custom imagery it looks one of a kind and sticks up in users’ minds.

 However, there’re multiple reasons that make this trend worthwhile.
 Let’s enumerate:

 Illustrations focus on the scene rather than on actual people.
 This lets users imagine themselves as a part of it.